httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 So, to intercept a container or build we need to inject some extra files & env vars.
 We can do all this entirely within the container configuration (not normally something you touch as a Docker end user, but visible using `docker inspect <container>` if you're interested).
 The full modifications are:

-* In `Config.HostConfig.Binds` we add binds which mount your local HTTP Toolkit CA certificate and the various [override files](https://github.com/httptoolkit/httptoolkit-server/tree/9f54ca6/overrides) inside the container.
+* In `Config.HostConfig.Binds` we add a volume mount to inject your local HTTP Toolkit CA certificate and the various [override files](https://github.com/httptoolkit/httptoolkit-server/tree/4b48ade/overrides) into the container.
-* On Linux, in `Config.HostConfig.ExtraHosts`, we map `host.docker.internal` to the host IP address (this is built into Docker on Windows & Mac, but not Linux) so we can reach HTTP Toolkit at that address on all platforms.
 * In `Config.Env` we append all our terminal env vars, remapping references to override paths to the mounted override files
 * In `Config.Labels` we add a `tech.httptoolkit.docker.proxy=$YOUR_PROXY_PORT` label, so we can tell which containers are intercepted by which proxy.
 * If `Config.Labels` contains a `com.docker.compose.config-hash` label (i.e. if Docker Compose is managing the container) then we change the value and append `+httptoolkit:$YOUR_PROXY_PORT` to the hash.
 This ensures your normal Docker Compose won't use this image outside intercepted environments, and lets us remap it so that it does get used by in the appropriate intercepted Docker Compose environment (more on that under 'Intercepting Docker Compose' later).

-This doesn't ever actually modify existing containers configuration (that's not generally possible).
+This doesn't ever actually modify existing container configuration (that's not generally possible).
 Instead, we take an existing configuration, copy & modify that, and then create a totally new container with the new config.

-The full code for this transformation is [here](https://github.com/httptoolkit/httptoolkit-server/blob/9f54ca6/src/interceptors/docker/docker-commands.ts#L94-L187).
+The full code for this transformation is [here](https://github.com/httptoolkit/httptoolkit-server/blob/4b48ade/src/interceptors/docker/docker-commands.ts#L70-L152).

 ### Modifying Docker images